alexdaiii/simple-image-service/README.md

 A super simple image service that allows you to upload images and get a URL to access them.
-Requires Cloudflare Zero Trust for Authentication
-+ Authorization and some S3 compatible storage for storing the images.
+Requires Cloudflare Zero Trust for Authentication and Authorization and some S3 compatible storage for storing the images.

 ## API Endpoints